Inspired by Nature,

 The rising incidence of antimicrobial resistance (AMR) is diminishing the effectiveness of existing oral antibiotics.
 With few new oral treatments in development, patients are increasingly dependent on hospital-based intravenous therapies, driving up healthcare costs and worsening patient outcomes.

-A new class of ribosome-targeting antibiotics
+Creating a new class of ribosome-targeting antibiotics

 The oxepanoprolinamide (OPP) platform